 I’ve been a writer of one type or another since a young boy.
-At age eight, I printed, or should say handwrote a daily one-page newspaper for my neighborhood.
+At age eight, I printed, or should say handwrote, a daily one-page newspaper for my neighborhood.
 Ten copies.
 Took me hours.
-A penny for each and I bought two packages of baseball cards after each “publication.”
+A penny for each, and I bought two packages of baseball cards after each “publication.”
 This was the start of my baseball memorabilia phase.
 One day, Mrs. Autumn Lee, who worked in an office, volunteered to run mimeographed copies for me.
 Aah, the aroma.
 I doubled my circulation that summer and have been thankful to her ever since.
 Mrs. Lee, I’ll always love you.

 In the meantime, please make sure you are following me on Instagram at Instagram.com/Martyatl.

 And if we’re not yet friends on Facebook, please invite me at Facebook.com/martyaftewicz.
 I admit I am not as active on FB as I once was, so Instagram and my website are a great place to find me.